My interests as a writer/publisher lie in three areas:

 In 2009, I made a trip to northern BC and Alaska and visited and interviewed 200 native artists.
 In 2017 I published my memoirs of that trip called The Train To Haida Gwaii.
 It not only includes artists but first nations museums, hotels, galleries and other Native-owned businesses.

-This spring I am starting a series of picture books on native artists in Haida Gwaii called The Native Artists of Haida Gwaii.
+One day I hope to start a series of picture books on native artists in Haida Gwaii called The Native Artists of Haida Gwaii.
 The book will be used to raise money for native youth programs.
 It will be followed by subsequent books on S.E.
 Alaska, Anchorage and northern Alaska.
 With this series, I will be working with the U of A in Alaska and Fairbanks as well as the U of ASE in Juneau.
 I will also be working with the Alaska Museum at Rasmussen, the Alaska Native Hospital and about 20 Alaska Native corporations (Alaska is much more organized regarding Native support groups).
 A Foundation may be set up to carry on this important work as well.

 3. Promoting and supporting Minorities and Minority Rights.

-Faye Leung’s first two books, The Hat Lady Sings, Book I and Book II, will be out this September 2018.
-A third book, her picture book, Hats & Styles, will follow at some point once funding is received for this project.
+Faye Leung’s book Faye – The Face of Multicultural Canada is now available, 2022..
+A second book, her picture book, Hats & Styles, may follow at some point if funding is received for this project.
 Faye’s books are a legacy of minority discrimination in Canada and her efforts to change Canadian society which she did over eight decades.